FairwindsOps/consul8s/README.rst

 * `consul8s/service.name` is the name of the service in Consul.
 * `consul8s/service.id` The Consul ServiceID.
 Defaults to the `consul8s/service.name` if not specified.
 * `consul8s/service.port_name` is the port name in this manifest to register in Consul.
 The port number will be looked up via this name.
+* `consul8s/service.tags` a comma-separated string of tags to apply to the service
 * `domainName` is the name being registered into Consul.

 Removing the Kubernetes service *will not* remove the Consul registration.